-Amsterdam was originally founded in the 12th century as a fishing village.
+Amsterdam is the capital city of the Netherlands.
+It was originally founded in the 12th century as a fishing village.
 It received his name from the Amstel River and the dam that was built to avoid the floods from the South Sea.
 Herring and beer trade with free passage helped Amsterdam to grow and earn an important role in trade worldwide.
-Amsterdam tourism brought over 4.3 million people to the city in 2011.
+Last year Amsterdam tourism brought over 17 million people to the city.

 |Percentage of people who cycle daily||58%|